Updated: Apr 10, 2023

 If you're required to give money before you receive money, then it's probably a scam.
-However, there can be some confusion here because there are legitimate services that offer to help you find scholarships for a fee.
+However, there are legitimate services that offer to help you find scholarships for a fee.

-According to the Federal Trade Commission, there are some companies that lawfully require a fee to gain access to a list of scholarships, to create a curated list of award opportunities for a particular student or to compare a student's profile with a database of scholarships.
+According to the Federal Trade Commission, there are some companies that lawfully require a fee to gain access to a list of scholarships, create a curated list of award opportunities, or compare a student's profile with a database of scholarships.

 The difference between these companies and a scam is that a scam will guarantee you'll receive money in exchange for a fee.
 And that "guarantee" probably comes with stipulations that make it nearly impossible for you to get your money back.
 Legitimate companies don't guarantee you will win anything.
 It may not make financial sense to use a fee-based service when you can find most of the information you need for free with an online scholarship search tool that helps you customize your scholarship search.

 You should also be wary if someone offers exclusive access to a particular scholarship.
-This is just another sales tactic because any scholarship information you need to know is readily available for free.
-There are many online scholarship search tools to help you find information on scholarships, grants and fellowships, such as: CareerOneStop sponsored by the Department of Labor.
-Discover Student Loans also offers a scholarship search tool with over 3 million scholarships.
+This is another sales tactic because any scholarship information you need to know is readily available for free.

 Scholarship applications may ask for a lot of information depending on the type of award, but typically scholarship applications will not request your Social Security number (SSN).

-When completing your application, you’ll typically be asked to provide the following information: your full name, age or grade level, contact information, and other typical elements of a scholarship application.
-Those elements may vary depending on the type of scholarship, but they generally include essays, letters of recommendation, test scores and extracurricular activities.
+When completing your application, you’ll usually be asked to provide the following information: your full name, age or grade level, contact information, and other typical elements of a scholarship application.
+Those elements may vary depending on the type of scholarship, but they generally include essays, letters of recommendation, test scores, and extracurricular activities.

 In some instances, a scholarship provider may request a Form W-2 as proof of income if you are applying for a scholarship specifically for low-income students.
-If required, blacking out your Social Security number is recommended.
+If required, blacking out your SSN is recommended.

-Bottom line: Protect your Social Security number.
+Bottom line: Protect your SSN.
 There’s no reason to provide it on a scholarship application.

-While there are companies out there who are trying to prey on students looking for scholarships, they are pretty easy to spot once you understand how they operate.
+While there are companies out there who are trying to take advantage of students looking for scholarships, they are pretty easy to spot once you understand how they operate.
 If any of these red flags pop up, know that you're better off walking away.